 Singular value decomposition

 Another dimensionality reduction technique is singular value decomposition (SVD), which factors a matrix A into three low-rank matrices.
 A = USVT, where U and V are orthogonal matrices, stands for SVD.
-The values of S, a diagonal matrix, are regarded as singular values of matrix A. It is frequently used to reduce noise and compress data, including image files, similar to PCA.
+The values of S, a diagonal matrix, are considered singular values of matrix A. It is frequently used to reduce noise and compress data, including image files, similar to PCA.

 Autoencoders use neural networks to compress data before recreating an updated version of the input from the original data.
 The hidden layer specifically serves as a bottleneck to compress the input layer before reconstructing it within the output layer.
 Encoding refers to the stage from the input layer to the hidden layer, and decoding refers to the location from the hidden layer to the output layer.